-Developments in banks' balance sheets are of key interest to the Bank of England in its assessment of economic conditions.
-Changes in the price, quantity and composition of banks' liabilities may affect their willingness or ability to lend, and the price of lending.
-The aim of this survey is to improve understanding of the role of bank liabilities in driving credit and monetary conditions, complementing the existing Credit Conditions Survey.
-The first section provides information on developments in the volume and price of bank funding, covering both wholesale market funding and deposits from households and companies.
-The second section covers developments in the loss-absorbing capacity of banks as determined by their capital positions.
-The third section provides information on the internal price charged to business units within individual banks to fund the flow of new loans, sometimes referred to as the 'transfer price'.
-Developments in banks' transfer prices are an important factor in determining the cost of borrowing for firms and households.
+Developments in lenders' balance sheets are of key interest to the Bank of England in its assessment of economic conditions.
+Changes in the price, quantity and composition of lenders' funding may affect their willingness or ability to lend, and the price of lending.
+The aim of this quarterly survey of banks and building society lenders is to improve understanding of the role of lenders' liabilities and capital in driving credit and monetary conditions.
+Lenders are asked about the past three months and the coming three months.
+The survey covers developments in the volume and price of bank funding; developments in the loss-absorbing capacity of banks as determined by their capital positions; and developments in the internal price charged to business units within individual banks to fund the flow of new loans, sometimes referred to as the 'transfer price'.
+Along with various data sources, including the quarterly Credit Conditions Survey, and discussions between the major UK lenders and Bank staff, this survey serves as an input into the quarterly Credit Conditions Review which presents the Bank of England's latest assessment of bank funding conditions and household and corporate credit conditions in the United Kingdom.

-This report presents the results of the 2014 Q4 survey.
-The 2014 Q4 survey was conducted between 10 November and 1 December 2014.
+This report presents the results of the 2015 Q2 survey.
+The 2015 Q2 survey was conducted between 22 May and 12 June 2015.